Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-To illustrate the collisional absorption mechanism, we have performed a simplified set of simulations.
-These simulations are designed in order to generate a quasi-steady-state: the laser intensity is constant after a linear ramp-up over 10~laser cycles; the ions are stationary; the plasma is $\unit[2.5]{\micro{m}}$ long and it terminates at a thermal boundary, meaning that particles which exit the boundary are reflected with momenta chosen randomly from a Maxwellian distribution at $T_{\ee,0}=\unit[10]{eV}$ for the electrons~--~the same at the initial temperatures.
+To illustrate the mechanism by which collisions enhance absorption, we have performed a simplified set of simulations.
+These are designed to generate a quasi-steady state: the laser intensity is constant after a linear ramp-up over 10~laser cycles; the ions are stationary; the plasma is $\unit[2.5]{\micro{m}}$ long and it terminates at a thermal boundary, meaning that particles which exit the boundary are reflected with momenta chosen randomly from a Maxwellian distribution at $T_{\ee,0}=\unit[10]{eV}$ for the electrons~--~the same at the initial temperatures.
 The other simulation parameters are: CP at $a_0=10$, $Z^{*}=27$ with and without collisions; resolution and other numerical parameters are as stated in \S~\ref{sec:simulation}.
 The long ramp-up time has been chosen to reduce electron energization due to the laser amplitude envelope modulation~\citep{Siminos-etal_PRE2012}.
+Note that due to the steady state nature of this simplified simulation setting, it is hard to draw any quantitative conclusions that can be transferred to the time-varying situation.

 We will now take a look at the interaction between the electrons and the laser electric field.
 The density of power $S$ exerted on an electron population can be expressed as

 where $\vb*{E}_{\perp}=\vb*{E}_{\perp}(x,t)$ is the laser electric field~--~which only lies in the transverse plane~--~and $\vb*{V}_{\perp}=\vb*{V}_{\perp}(x,t)\equiv [1/n_{\ee}(x,t)]\int\!\dd[3]v\,\vb*{v}_{\perp}f_{\ee}(x,\vb*v;t)$ is the projection of electron velocity moment onto the transverse plane.